-2.2 Default Grapheme Clusters
+2.2 Extended Grapheme Clusters

 One or more Unicode characters may make up what the user thinks of as a character.
 To avoid ambiguity with the computer use of the term character, this is called a grapheme cluster.
 For example, "G" + acute-accent is a grapheme cluster: it is thought of as a single character by users, yet is actually represented by two Unicode characters.
+The Unicode Standard defines extended grapheme clusters that keep Hangul syllables together and do not break between base characters and combining marks.
+The precise definition is in UTR #29: Text Boundaries [Boundaries].
+These extended grapheme clusters are not the same as tailored grapheme clusters, which are covered in Level 3, Tailored Grapheme Clusters.